Probate Shortcuts in Kentucky

 • anyone entitled to property agrees in writing that there will be no probate.

-In this case, you'll need to file a motion in the local probate court, along with the written agreement.
+In this case, you'll need to file a motion in the local probate court, along with a written agreement signed by all beneficiaries and notarized.
 You'll need to give notice to potential creditors by posting an ad on the courthouse door for six weeks.
 (Ky.
-Rev. Stat.
-Ann. § 395.470.)
+Rev. Stat. § 395.470 (2024).)

 For More Information